SwisscoastAG/HLiquity/README.md

 The fresh trove would earns rewards based on its **entire** collateral, whereas old Troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Trove’s `coll` property.

-This can break the ordering of Troves by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/papers).
+This can break the ordering of Troves by ICR.

 ### Corrected Stake Solution